What to Say to Someone Who Loses a Loved One

 Understanding the Grieving Process

 Grief is a deeply personal and often non-linear process.
-Here’s what you need to know about the grieving process:
+Here’s what you need to know about the grief process:

-- Stages of Grief: Familiarize yourself with the stages of grief (denial, anger, bargaining, depression, acceptance) but understand that not everyone experiences them in the same way.
+- Stages of Grief: Familiarize yourself with the stages of grief (denial, anger, bargaining, depression, acceptance).
+But also know, there’s no exact thing everyone experiences.

-- Be Patient: Grief can resurface unexpectedly.
+- Be Patient: Grief can come back even after a long time.
 Be patient and understanding during these times.

 Conclusion